 So back to that fish….I scrambled down to the riverbank, positioning myself 50 yards upstream of where I thought the fish might now be.
 My tactic, was in slowly working downstream, and hope to come into contact.

-In those days that section of the river was free from undergrowth, nowadays it’s as wild as the Amazon rainforest.
+In those days that section of the river was free from undergrowth, nowadays it’s as wild as a rainforest.
 Half way down the pool, the nymphs that were bouncing along the gravel bed nicely, suddenly stopped.
 This was a section of river bed with snag free gravel, so it could only be one thing.
 I tightened into a very big fish.
 After a frantic fight, where I managed to steer the fish away from fallen trees and other snags, I was delighted and surprised to see a huge Grayling shimmering in my crappy old net.

 This magnificent silver and iridescent fish, lay temporarily out of his element.
 Its huge dorsal, and shear beauty, remains a memory that will stay with me forever.
 It laid the foundations, and a lifetime fascination with this species.
 The fish weighed a few ounces under 3lb, my first ever grayling!
 A specimen when you consider the UK record is 4lb 4oz.